Natural, artificial and synthetic fibres:

 Artificial Fibers

-Fibers obtained from raw materials of natural origin such as cellulose, animal or vegetable proteins subjected to chemical processes in which they are made soluble, filtered, broken down even molecularly.
-Usually transformed into a paste to obtain, through extrusion, more or less ordered filaments - acetate, cupro, lyocell, tencel, modal, Triacetate, Viscose or Rayon
+Fibers obtained from natural raw materials such as cellulose, animal, or plant proteins, subjected to chemical processes in which they are made soluble, filtered, and even molecularly broken down.
+They are usually converted into pulp to obtain, through extrusion, more or less ordered filaments - acetate, cupro, lyocell, tencel, modal, triacetate, viscose, or rayon.

 Synthetic Fibers